 The Institute’s main office building, housing laboratories, the library, herbarium and museum in addition to staff quarters were occupied in 1929.
 The sanction for the building was first given in 1927.
 The research activities carried out were chemistry, silviculture, botany, economy and zoology.

-The main office building (now the Administration Building) in 1951.
 The U-shaped building was designed in a tropical colonial style with thick pillars and high ceilings.

 The Institute’s nursery – the “first stop” for species introduced from the wild and grown under observation before being recommended for field planting – was established in 1929.

 The activities to establish extensive experimental plantations in the campus in Kepong has began in 1926.
 The plantation trials covered about 100 indigenous and exotic species.

 J.G.
 Watson, who served under Dr F.W.
 Foxworthy as a Deputy Conservator and Forest Economist, initiated the development of the arboreta at FRIM in 1929.
 The first two arboreta were the Dipterocarp Arboretum and the Non-Dipterocarp Arboretum; Dipterocarp – for the trees of family Dipterocarpaceae; Non-Dipterocarp – for other families of trees.

 FRI/FRIM was known as the Ringyo Shikenjyo or Forestry Experimental Station during the Japanese occupation in Malaya (1942-45).
 However, during the World War II, 37 Forest Department staff lost their lives.
 Their names were etched on a war memorial headstone; installed on FRI ground on 6 March 1954.